Regulation of fracking

 Countries using or considering to use fracking have implemented different regulations, including developing federal and regional legislation, and local zoning limitations.
 In 2011, after public pressure France became the first nation to ban hydraulic fracturing, based on the precautionary principle as well as the principal of preventive and corrective action of environmental hazards.
 The ban was upheld by an October 2013 ruling of the Constitutional Council.
 Some other countries have placed a temporary moratorium on the practice.
 Countries like the United Kingdom and South Africa, have lifted their bans, choosing to focus on regulation instead of outright prohibition.
 Germany has announced draft regulations that would allow using hydraulic fracturing for the exploitation of shale gas deposits with the exception of wetland areas.

 The European Union has adopted a recommendation for minimum principles for using high-volume hydraulic fracturing.
 Its regulatory regime requires full disclosure of all additives.
 In the United States, the Ground Water Protection Council launched FracFocus.org, an online voluntary disclosure database for hydraulic fracturing fluids funded by oil and gas trade groups and the U.S. Department of Energy.
 Hydraulic fracturing is excluded from the Safe Drinking Water Act's underground injection control's regulation, except when diesel fuel is used.
 The EPA assures surveillance of the issuance of drilling permits when diesel fuel is employed.

 On 17 December 2014, New York state issued a statewide ban on hydraulic fracturing, becoming the second state in the United States to issue such a ban after Vermont.

+Definitions

+Regulation of fracking presupposes that 'fracking' is defined a priori.
+Well stimulation is a broad term used to describe the various techniques and well interventions that can be used to restore or enhance the production of hydrocarbons from an oil well, or energy from a geothermal well.

+Hydraulic fracturing (fracking) and acidising are two of the most common methods for well stimulation.
+The flow chart shows that hydraulic fracking and acid fracking, highlighted in yellow, are two categories of unconventional hydraulic methods.
+But acidising is complicated by the fact that matrix acidising is considered conventional.
+Note that it takes place below the fracture gradient of the rock.